 * Older adults, around 60+ are recommended to have seven to eight hours per night.

 “Okay.
 But what are the direct benefits of sleeping better?”

 There are many benefits of sleeping better, but I’m going to give you the five most profound benefits of getting a good night sleep.

 #1 Happier moods

 Getting a lack of sleep has consistently been linked to unhappiness, depression and suicide.
 This is because it is diminishing returns - you’re waking up exhausted, and then you’re waking up the next day even more exhausted.
-This wears down your mental capabilities which lead to poor performance, which gives you low self-esteem.
+This wears down your mental capabilities and leads to poor performance, which gives you low self-esteem.
 It also affects your brain chemistry and the two factors essentially lead to a massive downward emotional spiral.